by Angela Murphy

 Told though witty dialogue, nostalgic songs, a Queenslander aesthetic, and narrated by Delores who isn’t exactly who she seems, Prospect Terrace explores the powerful dynamics that confront us when parents age, inheritances dangle and the family home needs to be sold.

-Directed by Karen Crone
+Director by Karen Crone

 Set and Costume Designers Simona Cosentini & Simone Tesorieri

-Sound Design Nigel Pegrum
+Sound Designer Nigel Pegrum